 31% of users lost greater than 5% body weight, 24% of users lost 10% body weight and 4% of users lost greater than 20% body weight.

-The median duration of app usage was 267 days, so these results were achieved in under one year.
+The median duration of app usage was 267 days, so the annualized figures are even higher.

-A clinical trial published in 2021 examined whether Noom is effective for postpartum (following childbirth) weight loss.
+A 2021 clinical trial examined whether Noom is effective for postpartum (post-childbirth) weight loss.
 Postpartum weight retention is a common problem, and Noom was found to be effective in this patient population.

 After 24 weeks, the women lost an average of 8.99 pounds, and 80% of Noom users lost weight.

-Not only did the trial participants lose weight on Noom, but their self-reported scores of body appreciation, body image flexibility and self-compassion significantly improved.
+Not only did the trial participants lose weight while using Noom, but their self-reported scores of body appreciation, body image flexibility and self-compassion significantly improved.
 This suggests that the coaching aspect of Noom's service may provide additional benefits to mental health beyond weight loss.

-Noom has a Research section of their website with citations of over 40 medical trials on their weight loss program.
+Noom has a Research section of their website with citations from over 40 clinical trials on their weight loss program.

-Based on the available research, we will consider Noom to be effective for weight loss and potentially for secondary mental health outcomes.
-We're impressed by the significant clinical research backing of this app.
+Based on the available research, we consider Noom to be effective for weight loss and potentially effective for supporting mental health improvements.
+We're impressed by the significant clinical research backing for this app.